The 18 Best Pipedrive Alternatives for Your Business in 2026

 • Native integrations with data enrichment tools like Apollo and Hunter

-• Advanced email tracking capabilities (opens, links, and follow-ups)
+• Advanced email tracking (opens, clicks, follow-ups)

 • Email campaigns with personalization and analytics